usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.3.1 Physical Access {#s-6-3-1}

 The PIV Card can be used to authenticate the cardholder in a physical access control environment using the authentication mechanisms described [Section 6.2](authentication.md#s-6-2).
-Each authentication mechanism provides a degree of authentication assurance based on its characteristics outlined in [Section 6.2](authentication.md#s-6-2).
-Generally, the mechanisms can be categorized into three authentication assurance levels.
-The  highest level of authentication assurance is provided by BIO-A, OCC-AUTH and PKI-AUTH.
-Medium authentication assurance is provided by BIO authentication mechanism, while the lowest level of authenication assurance is afforded by PKI-CAK, SYM-CAK and SM-AUTH.
+Each authentication mechanism provides a degree of authentication assurance based on its characteristics outlined in [Section 6.2](authentication.md#s-6-2), as summarized in [Table 6-1](authentication.md#table-6-1).

 [Table 6-1.
 PIV Authentication Mechanisms for Physical Access](authentication.md#table-6-1){:name="table-6-1"}
 {:latex-ignore="true"}